 - Develop lifelong resources for sustaining preaching excellence.

 - Students are required to complete a total of nine courses.
-Five courses must be approved preaching courses; three courses are free electives (at the D. Min. level), and the final course is the actual writing of a thesis.
+Two courses are required (INT 703 and INT 711).
+Four courses must be approved preaching courses; two courses are free electives (at the D. Min. level), and the final course is the actual writing of a thesis.